Esteri Tomula

 Esteri Tomura (1920-1998)

 Born in Helsinki, the capital of Finland.
-Her father, who was a university professor, bought a villa in the countryside called Urjalan in the northwestern part of Helsinki. be done.
-Esteri Tomura has a congenital dwarf disease and initially majored in pottery at Aalto University of Arts in Helsinki, but due to physical and physical reasons she was unable to handle clay satisfactorily.
-Therefore, he gave up the path of pottery and sought his own expertise in design.
+Her father, who was a university professor, bought a villa in the countryside called Urjalan in northwest Helsinki, and her childhood was spent every summer at the villa with her family, which was rich in nature, which deepened her knowledge of nature. be done.
+Esteri Tomura had a congenital condition called dwarfism, and initially majored in ceramics at Aalto University of the Arts in Helsinki, but due to physical reasons, she was unable to work with clay satisfactorily.
+Therefore, he gave up on the career of ceramics and sought his own expertise in design.

-After joining ARABIA , he will hone his skills as a pattern designer with Laija Uosikkinen, who became a lifelong friend.
-While Uosikkinen preferred abstract and geometric patterns, Tomra seeks the origin of his designs in Finnish flowers, which were the original scenery of his childhood.
-Tomra, who created masterpieces in spite of his physical handicap, has something in common with Birger Kaipiainen, who suffered from polio and designed the timeless classic Paratiisi.
+After joining ARABIA , he honed his skills as a pattern designer with Laiya Uosikkinen, who became his lifelong friend.
+While Uosikkinen preferred abstract and geometric patterns, Tomura seeks the origin of his designs in the flowers and flowers of Finland, which was the original landscape of his childhood.
+Tomura, who created masterpieces despite his physical handicaps, has similarities with Birger Kaipiainen, who designed the timeless masterpiece Paratissi despite suffering from polio.